 Benefits by type of insurer.
-Table 8 shows the percent share of workers' compensation benefits paid by each type of insurer in each state in 2021.
-The shares vary considerably across states for several reasons: not all states have a state fund; where state funds exist, their legal status varies; the incentives to self-insure vary across states; and two states (North Dakota and Wyoming) do not allow self-insurance.
+Table 8 shows the percent share of workers' compensation benefits paid by each type of insurer in each state in 2022.
+The shares vary considerably across states for several reasons: not all states have a state fund; where state funds exist, their legal status varies (i.e., whether they operate as a monopoly insurer, as the "insurer of last resort, etc.); the incentives to self-insure vary across states; and two states do not allow self-insurance.

 North Dakota and Wyoming have exclusive state funds, and do not allow employers to self-insure.
-In 2021, their state funds accounted for 99.8 and 99.7 percent of total workers' compensation benefits paid, respectively (Table 8).
+In 2022, their state funds accounted for 99.9 and 99.7 percent of total workers' compensation benefits paid, respectively (Table 8).
 Ohio and Washington have exclusive state funds but also allow employers to self-insure.
-In 2021, their state funds accounted for 82.1 and 77.7 percent of total benefits paid, respectively.
-Among the other 18 states that have active state funds, the share of benefits accounted for by the fund ranged from less than ten percent in Pennsylvania (3.5%), New Mexico (5.4%), and South Carolina (7.0%) to approximately one-half in Colorado (47.8%), Oregon (48.2%), and Montana (49.7%), and almost two-thirds in Idaho (61.5%).
+In 2022, their state funds accounted for 82.5 and 78.2 percent of total benefits paid, respectively.52 Among the other 18 states that have active state funds, the share of benefits accounted for by the fund ranges from less than ten percent in Pennsylvania (3.3%), New Mexico (4.8%), and California (7.3%) to more than 50 percent in Idaho (60.6%) and Montana (50.5%).

-Among the states that do not have a state fund, private carriers typically accounted for 70 to 80 percent of benefits paid in 2021, with self-insured employers accounting for the other 20 to 30 percent.
-Alabama is an exception, with self-insured employers covering more than half of benefits paid in 2021 (50.3%-the highest self-insured share of any state), and private insurers paying the remaining half (49.7%).
-In nine other states, including California and New York, the proportion of benefits paid by self-insured employers exceeded 30 percent.
-South Dakota is an exception in the opposite direction, with private carriers accounting for 97.2 percent of benefits paid in 2021, and self-insured employers only 2.8 percent.
-Private carrier benefits also exceeded 80 percent of total benefits paid in Indiana, Nebraska, Utah, Vermont, and Wisconsin.
+Among the states that do not have a state fund, private carriers typically accounted for 70 to 80 percent of benefits paid in 2022, with self-insured employers accounting for the other 20 to 30 percent.
+Alabama is an exception, with self-insured employers covering 47.6 percent of benefits paid in 2022, the highest self-insured share of any state.
+The proportion of benefits paid by self-insured employers exceeded 30 percent in nine other states, including California (34.4%) and New York (35.2%).
+South Dakota is an exception in the opposite direction, with private carriers accounting for 97.8 percent of benefits paid in 2022, and self-insured employers only 2.2 percent.
+Private carrier benefits account for more than 80 percent of total benefits paid in seven other states, including Indiana (86.3%), Utah (86.4%), Vermont (86.4%), and Wisconsin (88.5%).